gravito-framework/gravito/docs/en/guide/dx-pillars.md

 - Naming for `config key`, `env key`, error codes, logger fields
 - Any orbit must follow the contract to enter official presets

+Read [Config Contract](./config-contract.md) for the naming conventions and enforcement hooks that keep every preset aligned.